The framework to unify all complexity dichotomy theorems for Boolean tensor networks: is the Standard Form of the Klein Four-Group

 Case B:

 There do not exist $A \in K$ and $B \in V$ such that both $(A(z,w) \otimes B(x,y))H$ and $(A(z,w) \otimes B(x,y))H'$ are non-zero.

-Based on the sufficient condition analysis at the end of Case A for its premise condition, since the premise condition of Case A does not hold now, its two sufficient conditions must also not hold.
-Therefore, we can assume $H= \mu a(w,z) \otimes b(y,x)$ and $H'= \mu' c(w,z) \otimes d(y,x)$. \footnote{Careful readers may have noticed that for inner variables, such as $(w,z)$, the order was intentionally swapped.
-Using any order here will not affect our proof.
-However, using this order has an advantage: when $a(w,z)$ connects to $C(z,w)$, this inner product is $Tr(aC)$.
-If the order is not swapped, $a$ acts on $(z,w)$, and when $a(z,w)$ connects to $C(z,w)$, it should be $Tr(a^{T}C)$, necessitating the use of $a$'s transpose.
-Refer to the chapter discussing the transpose mapping of $\mathcal{G}$; introducing redundant transposes is not optimal, as the transpose mapping is not preserved by the similarity transformations of the entire group basis!}
+Based on the analysis of the sufficient conditions for the premise of Case A at the end of Case A, since the premise of Case A does not hold here, its two sufficient conditions must also fail.
+Therefore, we can set $H= \mu a(w,z) \otimes b(y,x)$ and $H'= \mu' c(w,z) \otimes d(y,x)$. \footnote{The careful reader will notice that the order of the inner variables, such as $(w,z)$, is deliberately swapped.
+The choice of order does not affect our proof.
+However, using this order has an advantage: when $a(w,z)$ connects to $C(z,w)$, the inner product is $\text{Tr}(aC)$.
+If we do not swap the order, i.e., if $a$ acts on $(z,w)$ and we connect $a(z,w)$ with $C(z,w)$, the value would be $\text{Tr}(a^{\top}C)$, which requires taking the transpose of $a$.
+Refer to the discussion in the section on the transpose mapping of $\mathcal{G}$: avoiding unnecessary transposes is the best practice, as transpose mappings are not preserved under similarity transformations of the entire group basis!}